Nambudiri: Early history

 Operating from their illam houses, Nambudiris' ownership of agricultural land under the janmi system increased over many centuries and, according to Moser and Younger, they "established landholding temples and taught the people the rules of caste".
-The Nambudiris have been described to be responsible for the Sanskrit influence on Malayalam, basically a Dravidian language, due to the Nambudiri Brahmin's mixing of Sanskrit and the local Tamil language.
+The Nambudiris have been described to be responsible for the Sanskrit influence on Malayalam, a Dravidian language.
+Although disputed, the widely held view considers Malayalam to be originated from a west coast dialect of early middle tamil due to the Nambudiri Brahmin's mixing of Sanskrit and Western ghats separating the two lands.

 Medieval Kerala has been characterised as an oligarchy which was dominated by the Nambudiris, who owned all the temples and their subsidiary villages.
 The Nambudiris had influence with the ruling class through the practice of sambandam, where younger Nambudiris used to have relationships with Kshatriya women or women from the upper sections of the Nair caste.
 The children of such unions were not considered Nambudiris, but a part of their matrilocal lineages.
 As a result of such unions, many kings and ruling chiefs in Kerala would be the offspring of Nambudiri fathers.
 These arrangements allowed the Nambudiris to gain political power in addition to religious and cultural dominance.
+In certain parts of Kerala, especially Edapally and Paravur, Nambudiri families gained the position of local kings.
+The descendants of the Parur Raja, a Nambudiri family still receive a pension from the government.
+There is an ongoing case as to the specifics of the amount being received.

 The Nambudiri's grip on land was maintained through the practice of strict primogeniture and patrilineal inheritance.
 Despite their younger members having hypergamous relationships with Nairs, whose caste traditions were matrilineal, Nambudiri families remained aloof from general society.
 Although the historian E. K. Pillai has claimed that the Nambudiris from the 1100s enforced matrilineal polyandry on the previously patrilineal communities of the area, sociologist Randall Collins thinks it is unlikely that such a change could be imposed and says that "more probably it was the result of a process of marriage politics spread by emulation in the decentralised situation of status competition."
 Some other scholars believe that the matrilineal customs predate the period entirely and cite the queens of the Pandyan dynasty as evidence for this.